mchakli/mehmetcanhakli.com/content/Randomfacts.md

 4. I sucked at Physics in High School.
 Now I am trying to understand how electromagnetic waves work.

 5. I enjoy reading about Behavioral Science.
-No, not just Dan Ariely
+No, not just Dan Ariely.

 6. Speaking of humans..
 They might be a bit complex to understand.
 Gotta love'em though.